simplyracim/Segment/readme.txt

-This is a basic project that creates two vectors starting from points, and checks the relationship between the two segments (intersection, colinearity ect...)
+This is a basic project that creates vectors starting from points, and checks the relationship between created segments (intersection, colinearity ect...)

 This project was made as a learning exercise for C++, especially on the functionnality of classes.